moeru-ai/blog/src/posts/introducing-xsai.md

 })
 ```

-xsAI does not use the provider function by default, it is split into `apiKey`, `baseURL` and `model`.
+xsAI does not use the provider function [like Vercel does](https://sdk.vercel.ai/docs/foundations/providers-and-models) by default,
+we simplified them into three shared fields: `apiKey`, `baseURL` and `model`.

-- apiKey: Provider API Key
+- `apiKey`: Provider API Key
-- baseURL: Provider Base URL (will be merged with the path of the corresponding util, e.g. `new URL('chat/completions', 'https://api.openai.com/v1/')`)
+- `baseURL`: Provider Base URL (will be merged with the path of the corresponding util, e.g. `new URL('chat/completions', 'https://api.openai.com/v1/')`)
-- model: Name of the model to use
+- `model`: Name of the model to use

+> Don't worry if you need to support non-OpenAI-compatible API provider, such as [Claude](https://claude.ai/), we left the possibilities to override
+> [`fetch(...)`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) where you can customize how the request is made,
+> and how the response was handled.

 This allows xsAI to support any OpenAI-compatible API without having to create provider packages.